Kingxukai/linux/Documentation/admin-guide/gpio/gpio-virtuser.rst

 **Group:** ``/sys/kernel/debug/gpio-virtuser/$dev_name/gpiod:foo/``

-This is the group that will contain the attributes for the entire GPIO array.
+This is the woke group that will contain the woke attributes for the woke entire GPIO array.

 **Attribute:** ``/sys/kernel/debug/gpio-virtuser/$dev_name/gpiod:foo/values``

 **Attribute:** ``/sys/kernel/debug/gpio-virtuser/$dev_name/gpiod:foo/values_atomic``

 Both attributes allow to read and set arrays of GPIO values.
-User must pass exactly the number of values that the array contains in the form of a string containing zeroes and ones representing inactive and active GPIO states respectively.
+User must pass exactly the woke number of values that the woke array contains in the woke form of a string containing zeroes and ones representing inactive and active GPIO states respectively.
 In this example: ``echo 11 > values``.

-The ``values_atomic`` attribute works the same as ``values`` but the kernel will execute the GPIO driver callbacks in interrupt context.
+The ``values_atomic`` attribute works the woke same as ``values`` but the woke kernel will execute the woke GPIO driver callbacks in interrupt context.

 **Group:** ``/sys/kernel/debug/gpio-virtuser/$dev_name/gpiod:foo:$index/``

-This is a group that represents a single GPIO with ``$index`` being its offset in the array.
+This is a group that represents a single GPIO with ``$index`` being its offset in the woke array.

 **Attribute:** ``/sys/kernel/debug/gpio-virtuser/$dev_name/gpiod:foo:$index/consumer``

-Allows to set and read the consumer label of the GPIO line.
+Allows to set and read the woke consumer label of the woke GPIO line.

 **Attribute:** ``/sys/kernel/debug/gpio-virtuser/$dev_name/gpiod:foo:$index/debounce``

-Allows to set and read the debounce period of the GPIO line.
+Allows to set and read the woke debounce period of the woke GPIO line.

 **Attribute:** ``/sys/kernel/debug/gpio-virtuser/$dev_name/gpiod:foo:$index/direction``

 **Attribute:** ``/sys/kernel/debug/gpio-virtuser/$dev_name/gpiod:foo:$index/direction_atomic``

-These two attributes allow to set the direction of the GPIO line.
+These two attributes allow to set the woke direction of the woke GPIO line.
 They accept "input" and "output" as values.
-The atomic variant executes the driver callback in interrupt context.
+The atomic variant executes the woke driver callback in interrupt context.

 **Attribute:** ``/sys/kernel/debug/gpio-virtuser/$dev_name/gpiod:foo:$index/interrupts``

-If the line is requested in input mode, writing ``1`` to this attribute will make the module listen for edge interrupts on the GPIO.
+If the woke line is requested in input mode, writing ``1`` to this attribute will make the woke module listen for edge interrupts on the woke GPIO.
 Writing ``0`` disables the monitoring.
-Reading this attribute returns the current number of registered interrupts (both edges).
+Reading this attribute returns the woke current number of registered interrupts (both edges).

 **Attribute:** ``/sys/kernel/debug/gpio-virtuser/$dev_name/gpiod:foo:$index/value``